tytydraco/yessleep/out/I_ended_my_true_crime_podcast_after_meeting_my_biggest_fan_.md

 —

 I called the cops as soon as I was back in my car, speeding away from Sam’s house of horrors.
-How could I not call them?
+How could I not?
 That creature had to be stopped.

 The police descended upon the location within the hour.
 By then, Sam, his RV, and photo album were gone.
 But the house was still full of hoarded junk and plenty of bones.
-A CSI team found the remains of forty victims in Sam’s demented collection.
-All of them were from missing-person cases,  cases that had grown icy over the years.
-I took some consolation in the fact that Heather and Alisha’s parents were among the first to be notified.

-When the FBI brought me in for questioning, I told them everything I’ve just told you.
-They think Sam is some deranged serial killer, not a supernatural entity.
-That last part was just a fear-induced hallucination, at least according to my therapist.
+According to the FBI team that interviewed me, investigators found the remains of forty victims inside.
+They wouldn't tell me who, but all were from missing-person cases.

+When they brought me in for questioning, I told the agents everything I’ve just told you.
+They responded by handing me a massive NDA.
+For some reason, the authorities are keeping a lid on all information regarding Sam, his house, and his connection with any missing persons cases, including Heather and Alisha.
+They've even scrubbed the Internet and forced me to remove all traces of my podcast, *Eidolon*.
+I kept asking them why, but the agents never gave me a reason, just some vague bullshit like "it could jeopardize our investigation."

-There’s currently a nationwide manhunt for my biggest fan.
-Charnel Sam is out there somewhere, roaming the highways, looking for his next meal.
-I’ve gone into hiding, too.
+There’s supposedly a top-secret nationwide manhunt for my biggest fan.
+Charnel Sam is still out there, somewhere, roaming the highways, looking for his next meal.
+I’ve been forced into hiding, too.
 Witness Protection.
-The authorities claim Sam will never find me or my family here, but I don’t believe them.
+The FBI says Sam will never find me or my family here, but I don’t believe them.
 I broke Sam’s promise.
 He’ll never let me forget that.

-The only comfort I have now is the fact that if I were to disappear next, the FBI would immediately know who did it.
-Charnel Sam feeds on the mystery as much as he feeds on the flesh.
+But I won't rest until the truth is revealed.
+Charnel Sam feeds on mystery as much as he feeds on flesh.
 That’s why I’ve posted this story.
-To warn the world.
+I needed to warn the world since the police never will.
 Because Sam’s most likely victim is someone who has never heard of him.

 Don’t let that someone be [you](https://www.reddit.com/user/BoxGoblin/)!